ElGoorf/git-bisect-demo/README.md

 There's been a mix-up and this article is showing the wrong image!
 This seems to have gone unnoticed for a while, as the last few changes all seem to feature that same image.
 You've been tasked with rolling back in time to find the most recent image of a squirrel without loosing any of the more recent valid changes.

 ## This step
+Uh-oh!
+That's a handsome, but clearly not a squirrel!

-You can see the image is correct.
-Enter `git bisect good` to proceed.
-This will mark the current commit as good, and then check out the commit half-way between this one and the next commit marked as "bad".
+Enter `git bisect bad` to proceed.
+This will mark this commit as bad, and rollback to the commit halfway between here and the most recent good commit.

+As this is the offending commit where the wrong image is being first introduced, the git console should be estimating very few (maybe even 0) steps remaining, and should ultimately end up highlighting this commit.